mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-transfer.md

 When the DFSP receives the **POST /thirdpartyRequests/transactions** request from the PISP, the following processing or validation errors may occur:
 1. The `payer.partyIdType` or `payer.partyIdentifier` is not valid, or not linked with a valid **Consent** that the DFSP knows about
-2. The user's acount identified by `payer.partyIdentifier` doesn't have enough funds to complete the transaction
+2. The user's account identified by `payer.partyIdentifier` doesn't have enough funds to complete the transaction
 3. The currency specified by `amount.currency` is not a currency that the user's account transacts in
 4. `payee.partyIdInfo.fspId` is not set - it's an optional property, but payee fspId will be required to properly address quote request
 5. Any other checks or verifications of the transaction request on the DFSP's side fail

-In this case, the DFSP must inform the PISP of the failure by sending a **PUT /thirdpartyRequests/transactions/{ID}/error** callback to the PISP.
+In this case, the DFSP must inform the PISP of the failure by sending a **PUT /thirdpartyRequests/transactions/**_{ID}_**/error** callback to the PISP.

 ![3-2-1-bad-tx-request](./assets/diagrams/transfer/3-2-1-bad-tx-request.svg)